During my childhood in Germany my mother used to make fish filet with herbs crust.

 Add the white wine carefully around the fish into the tin.

 Cook in the preheated oven at 180ºC for appr.
-45 minutes on the top rack of your oven until the crust turned golden brown.
+45 minutes on the top of your oven until the crust turned golden brown.